Internet outages show signs of recovery as Spotify, Google and other popular online services are down for thousands of users

 By Lisa Eadicicco, CNN

-(CNN) — Multiple popular online services were hit by outages on Thursday afternoon, including Spotify, Discord, Google and Amazon Web Services, according to Downdetector, a website that tracks service disruptions across the web.
+(CNN) — Multiple popular online services were hit by outages on Thursday afternoon, including Spotify, Discord and Google, according to Downdetector, a website that tracks service disruptions across the web.

+Downdetector also reported issues at Amazon Web Services, but the company says it was operating normally on Thursday.

 The disruptions came as service provider Cloudflare and Google Cloud experienced service disruptions.
 A Cloudflare representative told CNN that a Google Cloud outage was behind the issue and that its core services were not impacted.